IN THE MOUNTAINS OF FIRE

 The soldiers take over what they like and trash the rest to teach us a lesson.
 They are, indeed, good teachers.
 Fires glimmer here and there in the night, serving no other purpose than to illuminate the lesson, warming nothing but their pride, cooking nothing but our hopes.

 Illuminate.
-That’s the latest word I’ve learned, maybe from the books I’ve brought or borrowed, maybe from a fragment of a book blowing down the road, blackened in the fire, I don’t remember.
+I think that might be one of the most powerful words that I've learned, maybe from the books I’ve brought or borrowed, maybe from a fragment of a book blowing down the road, blackened in the fire, I don’t remember.
 Monks illuminate the Word of God with gold and bright red pictures.
 Lightning illuminates the heavens, and so do stars.
 Fire illuminates our Hell on Novatierre.
 Greenfire illuminates the brain.
 It’s a dangerous word.)

 (I sing softly now, till the girl finally falls asleep in her father’s arms, exhausted by her ordeal.
-The look on his face...I never knew a rich man could care so much.
+The look on his face...I never knew that any rich man could care so much without witnessing what the Abojans saw.
 Oh, I’ve sung about it.
 I just didn’t know.
 They have hearts that burn with love, just like ours do.
 They want everything for their children, just like we do.
 And maybe they don’t know that it comes from other children, and maybe they wouldn’t care if they did.
 Would I?
 I think on the child swelling in Kanarik’s sweet belly and wonder if I would rob the world blind for her.
 Maybe I would.

 Or maybe I’d try to make sure everybody had enough.
 Perhaps it’s not impossible.)